Who is First Credit Services?

 Phone number: (732) 726-1800

 Should I contact or pay First Credit Services?

-The best way to go about dealing with First Credit Services is to work with a credit repair professional.
-They delete millions of negative items every year from companies like First Credit Services for millions of clients nationwide.
+The most effective way to deal with First Credit Services is to work with a credit repair professional.
+They help remove millions of negative items every year from companies like First Credit Services on behalf of their clients.

 And they may be able to help you too.

 Will First Credit Services sue me or garnish my wages?